yf-chau/memory-game/readme.md

 1. Exit game option in between is not yet implemented.
 2. Player cannot not yet select grid size via prompt.

-## Features planned

-1. Use different colors to represent selectable and non-selectable cards.
-2. Use different colors for game messages.